-The Office of Research and Engagement’s fiscal year 2014 data reveals an increasingly competitive world for federal funding.
-Despite this, our work with the National Science Foundation and the Department of Energy remains strong, and Associate Vice Chancellor Janet Nelson is leading efforts to grow our National Institutes of Health and Department of Defense portfolios.
-These are important efforts to expand our funding base, as many expect annual federal research and development appropriations to remain flat or even decrease over time.
+The Office of Research and Engagement’s fiscal year 2015 data continues to show an increasingly competitive world for federal funding.
+Despite this trend, our work with the National Science Foundation and the US Department of Energy remains strong.
+There are many efforts underway to expand our funding base, some of which are highlighted in the News and People section of this report.

 Taylor Eighmy, PhD